GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

 ---
 title: Building a search engine in a day
 description: I built a search engine in a day for the very website you are reading this on.
+snippet:
+  lang: json
+  code: |
+    [
+      {
+        "original": "This is a heading",
+        "normalized": "this is a heading",
+        "weight": 2
+      }
+    ]
 ---

 <script>